gvwilson/thirdbit/src/fiction/in-heck/index.md

 he promised Sindy,
 giving the young Roo a hug.

-She squeezed him back so tightly that his injured ribs twinged, but when she let go her eyes were dry.
+She squeezed him back so tightly that his injured ribs twinged.
+When she let go, her eyes were dry.
 "If anyone can find her, you can," she repeated.

-"Good luck," Special Blazes said gruffly as Gumption nodded and climbed onto Dockety's back.
+"Good luck," Special Blazes said gruffly.
+Gumption nodded and climbed onto Dockety's back.
 Thoughtful touched the brim of her hat in salute.

 *Do actual adventures always feel like this?* he wondered.
-Did real heroes always have a sick knot in their stomach from thinking about all the things that could go wrong that could never be put right?
+Did real heroes get a sick knot in their stomach thinking about all the things that could go wrong that could never be put right?
 "I'm ready," he lied.